(this is a post that i shared last year...but it is such a wonderful story that i thought it would be nice to share again!)

-(i don't usually do copy and paste posts but i felt that this article needed to be shared. the article marked the 10yr anniversary of 9/11 last year, but i think it is fitting to be reminded on this anniversary.)
+(i don't usually do copy and paste posts but i felt that this article needed to be shared. the article marked the 10yr anniversary of 9/11, and i think it is fitting to be reminded of this story on every anniversary.)

 Gander on 9/11 told 'you were the best of us'

 U.S. Ambassador David Jacobson paid tribute to the town of Gander, N.L. for its generosity on 9/11, hailing its residents for their grace and good humour and representing "the best of us."Jacobson was a key speaker at the memorial ceremony held at the town's hockey rink, where two steel girders from the World Trade Center were presented by a New York City firefighter to thank the town for its hospitality toward stranded air travellers on Sept.
 11, 2001.
 The girders will remain in the town's aviation museum.

 With a tremor in his voice, Jacobson reminisced about the tireless efforts of all the town's residents and surrounding communities during that day 10 years ago, and the days that followed.

 "This could well be the motto of this town: 'Without waiting to be asked,'" Jacobson said.

 He spoke about one stranded passenger, a child, who turned four in Gander soon after 9/11.
 All his gifts were stuck on the plane he had been on, so to make him feel better, a local Gander family threw him a party.

 "They consoled and they cooked, they cooked and they cooked," Jacobson recalled.